This article covers the following:

 We’ve repeatedly heard from teachers and school leaders that it can be difficult to make sense of reports from different online programs because each has a different metric for measuring student achievement.
 For Goals, we’ll set a progress for each online learning program that best captures and reflects student learning.
 The progress metric for online learning programs will vary from digital tool to digital tool, from activities completed, to lessons passed, and quizzes completed to name a few.

-Teachers will have the ability to personalize individual student goals:
+Additionally, teachers have the ability to personalize individual student goals:

 How will Goals help identify students that need support?